wultra/powerauth-restful-integration/docs/RESTful-API-for-Spring.md

 ## Prerequisites for the tutorial

-- Running PowerAuth Server with available SOAP interface.
+- Running PowerAuth Server with available REST interface.
-- Knowledge of Java EE applications based on Spring Framework.
+- Knowledge of web applications based on Spring Framework.
-- Software: IDE - Spring Tool Suite, Java EE Application Server (Pivotal Server, Tomcat, ...)
+- Software: IDE, Application Server (Tomcat, Wildfly, ...)

 ## Add a Maven dependency